minsun-ss/mads/README.md

 Workload: light (medium/heavy on debugging if you make a mistake somewhere)

+#### SIADS 680 - Learning Analytics
+Hm.
+Python wise, this might be a little more intensive than Social Media Analytics and definitely a lot less than Search and Recommender Systems.
+The final week, however, has a very heavy Dash dashboard component to it and you've never worked with Dash or Flask before, it can be a bit of an uphill climb on short notice.
+Weekly readings and case studies with written reflections (quite a heavy chunk of this), and programming assignments every week.
+I would say that the subject itself is not directly interesting to me, so was a bit unenthused about taking this elective.
+Assignments were fairly interesting, though.

 #### SIADS 682 - Social Media Analytics
 This is a pretty good application course; outside of week 1, the rest of the weeks touches on things you've learned previously, but applied to social media data.
 So the